Trump's tax plan might not add up

 Experts say eliminating the deduction could add well more than $1 trillion in revenue over the next decade, meaning the math gets much harder if Republican leaders reverse themselves.

-"It means there's fewer goodies to distribute out to the rest of the base," said Alan Cole, a former analyst for the Tax Foundation, a Washington, D.C., policy institute.
+"It means there's fewer goodies to distribute out to the rest of the base," said Alan Cole, a former analyst for the Tax Foundation, a Washington policy institute.

 As it stands, the math might not work anyway: An estimate by the nonpartisan Committee for a Responsible Federal Budget pegged the cost of the initial framework at $2.2 trillion.
 The Tax Policy Center estimated that it would cost $2.4 trillion.